 According to Beverly Adler, PhD, a clinical psychologist and certified diabetes educator who received the Certified Diabetes Educator Entrepreneur of the Year award in 2016, psychoeducation can help people with diabetes in many ways.
 “Psychoeducation can improve diabetes self-management and reinforce motivation to adopt an active role in diabetes treatment.
 Psychoeducation can address difficulties that people with diabetes may have regarding their affect (feelings), cognitions (thoughts), behaviors (actions), and relationships with others.”

 Some of the topics psychoeducation can address include:

 • mental health issues (how to deal with denial, anger, anxiety, depression/diabetes distress, and acceptance).

 Adler says her focus is to help people with diabetes learn management skills, problem-solving, cognitive restructuring, and stress management.
 “My aim is for patients to feel empowered to manage their self-care.
 I also teach them about self-compassion, which has been shown in the literature to positively correlate with higher well-being, lower A1C, and higher engagement with all self-management behaviors, including dietary care and physical activity,” she says.

 Group versus individual psychoeducation

-You can choose to attend individual psychoeducation, group psychoeducation or a mix of both.
+You can choose to attend individual psychoeducation, group psychoeducation, or a mix of both.
 A combination of individual and group education may be the most effective approach, resulting in the most significant decreases in hemoglobin A1C (HbA1c, or simply A1C) levels.
-“Groups, in general, provide educational, social and emotional support,” says Adler.
-Other benefits include normalization, encouragement and fellowship (see box) .
+“Groups, in general, provide educational, social, and emotional support,” says Adler.
+Other benefits include normalization, encouragement, and fellowship.

 • Normalization: Hearing that other people with diabetes have similar issues can be comforting, as can the realization that you are not alone in facing certain challenges.
 Many people experience relief when they meet others who are in the same situation.